nickglazzard1959/gplot2/README.md

 Kevin Jordan has created a complete toolchain to replace this missing critical software.
 This includes an assembler, loader and librarian that can be used for cross-development on "Unix".
-After adding a Cray X-MP back end to the Amsterdam Compiler Kit ("ack") C compiler, these tools can also be cross-compiled and  run natively on COS.
+After he added a Cray X-MP back end to the Amsterdam Compiler Kit ("ack") C compiler, these tools can also be cross-compiled and  run natively on COS.
 Finally, a newly written FORTRAN-77 compiler ("kFTC") can also be used either for cross-development on "Unix" or run natively on COS.

-Thew DIMFILM library can be built with kFTC and the other toolchain components so that FORTRAN-77 programs running on COS can generate graphical output.
+The DIMFILM library can be built with kFTC and the other toolchain components so that FORTRAN-77 programs running on COS can generate graphical output.